Portalwalker/BibleReader/README.md

 # Bible Reader

-A simple Bible Web app for a focused reading experience.:coffee:
+A simple Bible Web app for a focused reading experience. :coffee:

 ## What it does